Tim Storm: NWA World Heavyweight Champion (2016–2018)

 While competing in NWA Texoma Wrestling, Storm defeated Jax Dane in Sherman, Texas on October 21, 2016, to become the National Wrestling Alliance (NWA) World Heavyweight Champion.
 At 51 years old, Storm made history as the oldest wrestler to ever win the title.
 On September 9, 2017, at Wrestle Raise III "Abbymania" in Hot Springs Arkansas, Storm successfully defended the NWA Heavyweight Championship against Jerry "The King" Lawler.
 On October 8, 2017, Storm appeared on Championship Wrestling from Hollywood with the historic ten pounds of gold.
 He gave an impassioned speech about the history and the importance of the NWA and its championship.
 He concluded by stating "This is my mountaintop.
 This is the pinnacle of the most important thing I have done in wrestling, and I will never-ever let this go-and that-is a fact!"
 The NWA subsequently began uploading videos to YouTube in a series titled "Ten Pounds of Gold" that chronicled the history of the NWA and Storm's career.
 Storm successfully defended the NWA World Heavyweight Championship against Nick Aldis on November 12, 2017, at a Championship Wrestling from Hollywood event in Los Angeles, California.
 On November 17, 2017, Storm successfully defended the NWA World Heavyweight Championship against Jocephus Brody, at a Tried-N-True Pro Wrestling event, in Clarksville, Tennessee.
 He lost the title to Nick Aldis on December 9, 2017.

 Storm feuded with Jocephus Brody throughout 2018, as Jocephus had arguably cost Storm the championship due to injuring him (in a post-match attack following Jocephus' second consecutive loss to Storm).
 Their feud included an empty arena match with Storm's championship rematch at stake, as well as a hair-vs-hair tag team match.

-Feud with Strictly Business (2019–present)
+Feud with Strictly Business and Baron Von Storm (2019–present)

 On October 8, 2019 on the debut episode of NWA Powerrr, Nick Aldis granted Storm a rematch for the World Heavyweight title, with the stipulation that if Storm lost, he could never challenge for the title again.
 However, Aldis cleanly beat Storm to retain the NWA World Heavyweight Championship.
 Two weeks later, Storm teamed with Eli Drake in a losing effort against The Dawsons.

+In 2022 and 2023, Storm primarily operated as an announcer for the NWA.
+At night 1 of the NWA 75th Anniversary Show, Storm returned to in-ring competition in a losing effort to Jax Dane.

+In July 2024, Storm debuted a new gimmick, which saw him adopt the mannerisms of Baron von Raschke, including adopting the clawhold as his finisher and being billed as "Baron von Storm".
+He had his first match as Baron Von Storm on July 10 on NWA Powerrr, winning over Big Strong Mims via submission.